nov1n/HabitDeck/README.md

 ## Configuration

-Before starting the HabitDeck Spoon, you need to configure it with your Beaver Habits credentials and the habits you want to track.
+Before starting HabitDeck, you need to configure it with your Beaver Habits credentials and the habits you want to track.
 Here's an example configuration:

 ```lua
 local habitDeck = hs.loadSpoon("HabitDeck")